Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 - Performance improvements, including significantly decreased per-request CPU cost and per-connection memory cost.
 - More flexible extensibility points into SSL termination path allowing for easier dynamic SNI host selection.
-- Enable new customer scenarios like support for gRPC, per-host cipher suite configuration, custom error pages and more.
+- Enable new customer scenarios like support for gRPC, per-host cipher suite configuration, custom error pages, and more.

 With all that context and motivation, the goal of the V-Team was clear:
 >**“Transition the 200K+ dedicated cores running FrontEndRole to use Kestrel + YARP (and thus move away from IIS/HTTP.SYS/ARR)”**